 - Look for professional sets.
 Some manufacturers only make cookware for restaurants.
 These sets are generally designed to take a beating and survive without imparting taste or metals into the food being cooked.
 You can also look into what cookware professional chefs use at home.

-Are the pots and pans I have at home stainless steel and are they safe?
+Are the pots and pans of Stainless Steel Cookware I have at home safe?

-If those clues are missing, you can check your cookware quality and makeup by looking up the brand.
+If those clues are missing, you can check your Stainless Steel Cookware quality and makeup by looking up the brand.
 As discussed above, some brands are known for higher quality cookware than others.

 If a brand name is not obvious you might be able to guess what your cookware is made of.
 Stainless steel will be heavier than aluminium, but lighter than cast iron.
 Coated cast iron will be heavy but have a nice paint-like coating.
 Glass is usually obvious, as is copper.
 Stainless steel will often feel smooth and look shiny.

-With some accuracy, you can test whether a particular stainless steel pot or pan is still okay to use.
+With some accuracy, you can test whether a particular Stainless Steel Cookware is still okay to use.
 A pan is generally safe to use if it looks in good condition, with no marks or scratches on the interior of the surface.
 A pan that looks like this is both effective to cook with and, most importantly, not leaching dangerous heavy metals that can slowly build up in your body.

 If you want to try out a different sort of material for your kitchen, check out some of the copper cookware sets I have reviewed.
 One of the best sets on my site is the Mauviel M’heritage M250B Copper Cookware Set.